U.S. Route 40 in Pennsylvania: 1789 to 1860

 Envisioned by George Washington, US 40, or the National Road was built to connect the East and West.
 Needed by farmers and emigrants alike, the National Road would provide a stable route for trade through the Allegheny Mountains.
 The National Road was preceded by buffalo trails, Native American footpaths, and the Nemacolin Trail.
 After the Revolutionary War, and an increase in migration westward, the newly formed national government realized that communication with the west would be difficult with the Appalachian Mountains separating the east coast from the western frontier.
 Therefore, the highway was put into Ohio's statehood bill by Albert Gallatin in 1802.

 In 1806, Thomas Jefferson authorized the construction of the Cumberland Road—the first federally funded highway in American history.
 Construction began in 1811 in Cumberland, Maryland and was completed to Wheeling, Virginia (present-day West Virginia) in 1820.
 In the 1830s, possession of the highway was turned over to the states through which it passes, which allowed states to collect tolls.
 The Commonwealth of Pennsylvania constructed six tollhouses along its 90–mile–segment of the highway.
 Two of these still stand: the Petersburg Tollhouse in Addison and the Searights Tollhouse in Fayette County.
 The Petersburg Tollhouse is the last remaining tollhouse constructed of native-cut stone in the United States.
+The westernmost toll house near West Alexander, PA has been demolished.
 Mile markers were also placed along the route.
 Made of cast-iron, these obelisk markers were placed every one mile and noted the distance to Cumberland and Wheeling and nearby towns.
 All of these markers are present today, though not all are the originals.
 Also in the 1830s, the Pony Express utilized the National Road.
 The 1840s marked the peak of the National Road.
 Used by many important figures including presidents, future presidents, and other notables, local businesses saw booming success along the road.
 This time period gave the National Road its nickname of the nation's "Main Street".
 The navigation of the Monongahela River after the construction of several locks and dams gave the National Road access to Pittsburgh via Brownsville.
-The Baltimore & Ohio Railroad also arrived in Cumberland in the 1840s.
+The Baltimore and Ohio Railroad also arrived in Cumberland in the 1840s.
 This allowed travel from the east coast to Cumberland via train, from Cumberland to Brownsville via stage coach, and then from Brownsville to Pittsburgh via steamboat.
 In the 1850s, railroads made it to the west causing the demise of the National Road.